brabster/pypi_vulnerabilities/README.md

     - must be application default credential
     - `gcloud auth application-default login`
 - `dbt debug` should now succeed and list settings/versions
-    - if `dbt` is not found, you may need to enter your venv at the terminal
+    - if `dbt` is not found, you may need to activate your venv at the terminal as described earlier
-        - `. .venv/bin/activate` (`. .venv/Scripts/activate` on Windows/Git-Bash)

 # Assumptions